inspirer/textmapper/documentation.md

 Two types of conflicts can be encountered:

-**Shift/Reduce** appears when both shifting the next token and reducing a rule may lead to a successfull parse.
+**Shift/Reduce** appears when both shifting the next token and reducing a rule may lead to a successful parse.
 One of the classic examples is the [Dangling Else](http://en.wikipedia.org/wiki/Dangling_else) problem.

 **Reduce/Reduce** means there are two rules which can be reduced in this state.